What Causes Tooth Pain?

 Natural health practitioners recommend ginger to help with natural digestion.

 Soak a peppermint tea bag in hot water for a couple of minutes.
 Remove the tea bag and let it rest until slightly warm.
 Apply the warm tea bag to the affected area immediately for relief.

-For centuries, garlic has been used in traditional medicine for its potent medicinal compounds.
+Garlic has been used in traditional medicine for its potent medicinal compounds for centuries.
 These include antibacterial, anti-fungal, and anti-viral properties that cause infection.
-As a result, garlic kills harmful bacteria while also helping to reduce pain.
+As a result, garlic kills harmful bacteria while helping reduce pain.

 As a result of containing antiseptic and analgesic properties, the vanilla extract may help temporarily soothe toothache.
-Vanilla extract is also known to have a minimum of 35 per cent alcohol.
+Vanilla extract also has a minimum of 35 per cent alcohol.

 Made by combining pure vanilla beans with a mixture of alcohol, vanilla extracts contain alcohol.

-To administer Vanilla Extra for tooth pain, take either a cotton ball, cotton bud or fingertip and apply vanilla extract.
+To administer Vanilla Extra for tooth pain, take a cotton ball, cotton bud or fingertip and apply vanilla extract.
 Then place it on the area of the mouth, causing pain.
-Massaging the vanilla extract with the finger along the gum line may relieve some pressure.
+Massaging the vanilla extract along the gum line with the finger may relieve some pressure.

 Using vanilla extract for toothaches should not be used for children due to the alcohol contents of the vanilla extract.

 Primarily used as a cleansing aid, Hydrogen Peroxide used at low concentrations levels can temporarily relieve tooth pain.